 Developing Extension Activities from Children's Literature (2 hrs - K2.14 C2; K2.15 C2 & K2.16 C2) A grown up and a book are a favorite for most young children!
 Reading opens the world to children by expanding vocabulary, building on prior knowledge and discovering new things.
 Often a favorite book will be requested multiple times.
 One way to enhance children's enjoyment of literature is to develop extension activities.
 This session will explore ways to create your own extension activities that support multiple developmental domains and content areas.
 NOTE: This session is primarily for preschool and toddler staff.

-Creative Art Experiences (2 or 3 hrs - K2.14 C1/C2; & K2.15 C2): Say 'good-bye' to product art!
-This interactive, hands-on session explores various open-ended process art activities that support all domains of development; physical, social/emotional, language, creativity and cognitive.
+Creative Art Experiences (2 hrs - K2.14 C1/C2; & K2.15 C2): This interactive, hands-on session will explore various open-ended art activities that support all domains of development; physical, social/emotional, language, creativity and cognitive.

-Exploring Developmentally Appropriate Practices (2 hrs - K2.9 C1 and STARS SQ.3.4.10): DAP is an expression that is frequently heard in our field, but not always understood.
-Explore the five components of DAP (developmentally appropriate practices); creating a caring community of learners, teaching to enhance development & learning, constructing appropriate curriculum, assessing children's learning & development, and establishing reciprocal relationships with families.
+NEW!
+Exploring Developmentally Appropriate Practices 2020 (2 hrs - K2.9 C1 and STARS SQ.3.4.10): DAP is an expression that is frequently heard in our field, but not always understood.
+Based on the newly released 2020 NAEYC Position Statement on Developmentally Appropriate Practices, explore the various components of DAP and discover how to implement these important elements in your classroom.

 STEM Activities for Toddlers (2 or 3 hrs - K2.14 C1/C2) Science, Technology, Engineering and Mathematics (STEM) are a natural for toddlers as they are the ultimate scientists - always investigating, exploring and making new discoveries about the world around them.
 This session focuses heavily on the science and engineering aspects of STEM and ways to incorporate these important concepts into the toddler classroom.
 Come prepared for hands-on activities, including time outside to learn ways to weave in environmental science.
 NOTE: Obviously the on-line version does not have a hands-on component.